trychlos/pwix-accounts-ui/README.md

     Package default is to inform the user that email cannot be sent.

+- `mandatoryFieldsBorder`

+    Whether the color of the border of the mandatory fields must be set.

+    Value: `true`|`false`, defaulting to `false`.

+    A function can be provided by the application for this parm.
+The function will be called without argument and MUST return one of the accepted values.

 - `onVerifiedEmailBox`

     Whether to display a modal dialog box to confirm to the user that his email has been rightly validated.